realA10001986/Time-Circuits-Display/README.md

 ### Audio file installation

-While the sound files are part of this software, they need to be installed separately.
-However, the sound files are not updated as often as the firmware itself.
+The firmware comes with a number of sound files which need to be installed separately.
+These sound files are not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio files when you update the firmware.
 Only if either a new version of the sound-pack is released, or your clock is quiet after a firmware update, a re-installation is needed.

 - Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card
 - power down the clock,